Duke University Health System (DUHS) Job Descriptions

 General Description of the Job Class

-The Assistant Director manages the Radiological Safety Division or the Biological Safety Division of the Occupational and Environmental Safety Office (OESO).
-These Divisions rely on the principles of risk recognition, prevention, control and monitoring to minimize exposures of faculty, staff, students, and visitors to radiological and biological hazards.
+This position has responsibility for directing one of the specialized Divisions within the Occupational and Environmental Safety Office (OESO).
+These Divisions rely on the principles of risk recognition, prevention, control and monitoring to minimize exposures of faculty, staff, students, and visitors to environmental, health and safety hazards.

-The Assistant Director develops and oversees proactive programs that are implemented proficiently and in a timely manner to the widely diverse occupational environments of a health system, research facilities, and the university.
+The Division Director, OESO develops and oversees proactive programs that are implemented proficiently and in a timely manner for the widely diverse occupational environments of a health system, research facilities, and the university.

 Duties and Responsibilities of this Level

-Manage the Radiological or Biological Safety Division, which are responsible for the Duke Hospital, Health System, Medical Center, and University.
+Lead the respective Division which is responsible for Duke University, Duke University Health System, Medical Center, and affiliated clinics.

 Required Qualifications at this Level